-This transcription was made especially for Essentially Ellington 1999: the Fourth: Annual Jazz at Lincoln Center High School Jazz Band Competition & Festival.
+This transcription was made especially for Essentially Ellington 2000: the Fifth Annual Jazz at Lincoln Center High School Jazz Band Competition & Festival.

-Essentially Ellington is made possible with special support from the Jack and Susan Rudin Educational and Scholarship Fund, the Surdna Foundation, the National Endowment for the Arts, The Heckscher Foundation for Children, The New York Times Company Foundation, and the Fan Fox and Leslie R. Samuels Foundation.
-As of July 15, 1998
+Major support for the Essentially Ellington High School Jazz Band Competition & Festival is provided by the Jack and Susan Rudin Educational and Scholarship Fund, Danny Kaye and Sylvia Fine Kaye Foundation, Surdna Foundation, National Endowment for the Arts, The Hecksher Foundation for Children, Th New York Times Company Foundation, and the Fan Fox and Leslie R. Samuels Foundation. (as of 1/01/99).